OPT4SMART/ChoiRbot/index.md

 ## What is ChoiRbot?
 **ChoiRbot** is a ROS 2 package developed by [Andrea Testa](https://www.unibo.it/sitoweb/a.testa/en), [Andrea Camisa](https://www.unibo.it/sitoweb/a.camisa/en) and [Giuseppe Notarsefano](https://www.unibo.it/sitoweb/giuseppe.notarstefano/en) within the ERC excellence research project [OPT4SMART](http://opt4smart.dei.unibo.it/).
 The aim of **ChoiRbot** is to provide a comprehensive framework to easily simulate and run experiments on teams of cooperating robots, with a particular focus on peer-to-peer networks of robotic agents without a central coordinator.

+## What can you do with ChoiRbot?
+With **ChoiRbot**, you can easily develop your new distributed optimization or control scheme on a real network of cooperating robots.
+Take a look at the following implementations!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/NwqzIEBNIS4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!--
 You can use the [editor on GitHub](https://github.com/OPT4SMART/ChoiRbot/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.